-It was the late ’90s and Cadillac was trying to shed the AARP Aura that had enveloped the brand like a sickly fog since at least the late 1970s.
+It was the late ’90s and Cadillac was trying to shed the AARP Aura that had enveloped the brand like a sickly fog of Vicks Vapor Rub since at least the late 1970s.

 Still, a step in the right direction.

 The next step was even better – the CTS sedan.
-Cue Led Zeppelin soundtrack.
+Cue Led Zeppelin been a long time since I rock and rolled soundtrack.

 Those with a pulse (and without a pacemaker) began to notice.
 Some began to buy.

-Today – 18 years after the first tentative steps at changing course, Cadillac has come full circle and is once again a happening brand rather than a past-it brand.
+Today – some 20 years after the first tentative steps at changing course, Cadillac has come full circle and is once again a happening brand rather than a past-it brand.

-The ATS is Cadillac’s entry-level model, in the same class as compact-sized, luxury-sport sedans like the Mercedes C-Class, BMW 3 and Lexus IS.
+The ATS is Cadillac’s entry-level sedan (and coupe).
+It’s in the same general class as the Mercedes C-Class, BMW 3 and Lexus IS.

-Like them, it is based on a rear-wheel-drive layout (with AWD available optionally) and offers several engine choices, including a non-turbocharged four-cylinder in the base trims, a turbocharged four in mid-trim models and a powerful six in top-of-the-line trims.
+Like them, it is based on a rear-wheel-drive layout (with AWD available optionally) and offers two engine choices, including a turbocharged four cylinder engine in the base trims and a more powerful V6 in top-of-the-line trims.

-You can also get a manual transmission in the thing – an example of “zig.”
+You can also get a manual transmission in this Cadillac – an example of “zig.”

-There is also a coupe version of the ATS as well as a high-performance “V” version – but these are effectively separate models and will be reviewed separately.
+There is also a a high-performance “V” version – but these are effectively separate models and will be reviewed separately.

 The CUE touchscreen interface has been updated as well and 4G Wi-Fi capability is standard equipment in all trims.

-335 hp V6 engine is a gnarly and snarly beast when called on; it’s the strongest engine in this class.
+335 hp V6 engine is a beast when called on; it’s the strongest engine in this class.
 And you can get it with burnout-friendly RWD (Benz C-class with top-dog V6 comes only with AWD).

 Eight-speed automatic shifts like a well-oiled switchblade.

-Manual is only available with base 2.5 liter engine.
+Manual is only available with the four and only with RWD.

-Back seat is tight; less leg and headroom than several rivals.
+Back seat is really tight; less leg and headroom than several rivals.

 CUE will drive grampa into the ICU.